NOBS Realty

 10. Is a buyer agent commission rebate taxed?

 According to the IRS, regarding Form 1099-MISC, no they’re not.
 Technically, a commission (aka cash) rebate is a price adjustment and subsequently not the buyer’s taxable income.
 Subtract the total rebate from the base price of the home; this is the best way to approach the situation.
-You’ll want to double check with your accountant though, since situations are rarely universal.
+You’ll want to double-check with your accountant though, since situations are rarely universal.